Frequently Asked Questions

 Browse FAQs on...

-Whether you are a college, school, employer or training provider, our FAQs can help answer most of your questions.
+Whether you are a college, school, employer or training provider, our FAQs can help answer your questions.

 If you are studying or thinking about taking one of our qualifications, our FAQs can answer most of your questions, especially around exam time.

-Our FAQs can help with questions you may have about our National Qualifications that support Scotland's Curriculum for Excellence.
+Our FAQs can help with questions you may have about our National Qualifications that support Scotland's curriculum.

 Results Services has replaced the appeals service.
 We have prepared a number of FAQs to help answer your questions about Results Services.